romainlafarguette/romainlafarguette.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to the website of Romain Lafarguette (罗哲文), lead quant strategist, senior vice-president at GIC (Government of Singapore Investment Corporation), the sovereign wealth fund of Singapore.
+Welcome to the website of Romain Lafarguette (罗哲文), Lead Quant Strategist, Senior Vice-President at GIC (Government of Singapore Investment Corporation), the sovereign wealth fund of Singapore.

-I manage a team of 6 quants in asset allocation and global macro modeling for GIC Fixed Income and MultiAssets (FIMA) department.
-We support GIC portfolio managers in optimizing and allocating multi-billions portfolios; we also carry macro signals research for systematic and discretionary trading.
+I manage a team of 5 quants in asset allocation and global macro modeling for GIC Fixed Income and MultiAssets (FIMA) department.
+My team supports GIC portfolio managers in optimizing and allocating multi-billions portfolios; we also carry macro signals research for systematic and discretionary trading.

 As a quant, I design and implement quantitative macroeconomic signals (forecasting, nowcasting, regimes modeling, etc.) and leverage density modeling and optimization methods for asset allocation.
 I use  alternative and standard  data, statistics (frequentist  and Bayesian), and machine learning, mostly in the time series space.
 I also handle backtesting, package deployment and some quant production-related issues.